yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 ## Warning!!!
 - Prepare for possibility of bootloop or even brick because this is not a pure Magisk Module
-- This will bootloop in OnePlus stock ROM/vendor.
-Use Dolby Atmos OnePlus 8 Visible instead or use custom ROM and vendor.

 ## Installation Guide
 - Remove another Dolby module with different name